dkvz/parcel-boilerplate/README.md

 }
 ```

+You could store variables such as the full name of the site in "data".

 As far as I know, the include nunjucks directive will also include work with plain HTML files, you don't have to rename snippets you reuse.

-## TODO
+## Babel
-Add the simplest babelrc with preset env.
+I thought of using the simplest babelrc with preset env, but it looks as if that's already what's being used.

+The ES6 code I wrote in app.js gets transpiled.

+## Cleaning dist
+The `parcel-plugin-clean-dist` plugin is there to clean up the dist directory automatically.